Timeline. Map. Go to today’s Bible reading (use your browser arrow to return): Psalms 37, 9, 10, 27; 2Samuel 15:37; 2Samuel 16:15

 What should we do while waiting?

-It is natural to second guess ourselves and others.
+It’s natural to second guess ourselves and others.
 We wonder if we should have done differently.
 What do we do when problems have no immediate solution?

 What does David do while he is waiting for God’s deliverance?
 Does he plan and scheme on how to retake his throne?
 No. David prays and encourages himself and those with him to be patient for the LORD’s deliverance.

-Change the Focus from Us to God
+How to change the focus from ourselves to God

 King David writes,